rumpkernel/rumprun-packages/nodejs/README.md

 =======

 The build process first applies the NetBSD pkgsrc patches for Node.js and then applies patches from the `patches` directory.
+You'll to have the `cvs` command installed for getting the pkgsrc files.

 There are a couple of changes worth noting: